crcollins/chemtools-webapp/docs/other/main.md

 #### Gjf Reset ####

-This takes a log file (assumed to be correct) and returns a gjf file with the extracted geometry.
+This takes a log file and returns a gjf file with the extracted geometry.
 This is intended to be used to extract the optimized geometry from the DFT log files to then use as the TDDFT gjf file. _WARNING: this will not work in some cases where the job stopped part way through writing._

 In addition to just being able to write out the gjf with the same parameters that were used to generate the log file, this also allows the creation of TDDFT files.
+If you are logged in, you can use this same mechanism to then submit the TDDFT calculation on the spot.

 ### Users ###
 #### Account ####

 Chemtools-Webapp has a very simplified view of user accounts.
 They are mainly used as a shell to persistently store information like emails and usernames for submitting jobs on the clusters.
-As well as the needed ssh keys.
+They are also used as a way of keeping track of cluster credentials.

 Registering an account is much like any other site.
 An email server is not set up yet so it does not do email verification, but that is more of a formality anyways.
 After registering, click the activation key link to active your account.
-From there, it is a matter of setting up your directory structure.
-SSH into all of the different clusters and run the following command.

-    $ mkdir chemtools chemtools/done

 After your directories on the cluster are setup, then you need to setup your SSH Keys.